fritzek/cijoe/README.markdown

 -----------------

 Joe runs just one build at the time.
-If you expect concurrent push's to your repo and want joe to build each:
+If you expect concurrent push's to your repo and want joe to build each in a kind of queue:

     $ git config --add cijoe.buildallflag yes
     $ git config --add cijoe.buildallfile tmp/cijoe.txt

 Joe will save requests while another build runs.
-If more than one hits joe, he just picks the last after finishing the prior.
+If more than one push hits joe, he just picks the last after finishing the prior.

 Campfire